Tunisian Sandwiches (Kaskruit): The Fast Food Culture in Tunisia

 Bread consists of a fairly dense though slightly risen disc about 6 inches in diameter.
 Filled with an omelet (egg, maidnous, basil (onion)) it will include harissa, pepper, cumin, and cheese as well as Tuna fish (tun).

-Bread is a baggette.
-Filled with sauce, harissa, salata meshoui, eggs cooked in hot oil (deep fried) but still a little soft, French fries, and tuna.
+Kaftheji is a baguette filled with sauce, harissa, salata meshoui, eggs cooked in hot oil (deep fried) but still a little soft, French fries, and tuna.
 You can also get the kaftheji fillings on a plate without the bread which is also a popular fast food option among Tunisians.

 Mlawi or Malfouf